zikula/distribution/README.md

  - public/robots.txt (I think no)
  - public/uploads/.htaccess (I think no - directory gets auto-created)
  - translations/ (guessing this should be generated in a build process)

-Files that are copied from zikula/core repo (via github action)
- - src/Kernel.php